-A B2B SaaS founder showed us her onboarding data last month.
+A B2B SaaS founder showed me her onboarding data last month.
 Of every 100 trial signups, 4 converted to paid.
 That’s $96 in acquisition cost burned for every $4 earned.
-According to Wyzowl’s 2024 study, 90% of SaaS users churn if they don’t experience value in the first week.
-Her time-based drip sequence (Day 1: welcome, Day 3: tips, Day 7: upgrade prompt) treated every user the same, whether they’d explored the product or never logged in again.
+According to Wyzowl’s 2024 study, 90% of SaaS users churn if they don’t see value in the first week.
+Her time-based drip (Day 1: welcome, Day 3: tips, Day 7: upgrade) treated every user identically, whether they’d explored the product or never logged back in.

 She switched to behavior-triggered onboarding.
 Conversion jumped from 4% to 8%.
 That’s not a hypothetical.
-That’s what happened with KwikUI, and we’re going to show you exactly how to build the same system.
+That’s what happened at KwikUI, and this guide shows you the exact 5-milestone framework so you can build the same system.

 Why do time-based onboarding drips fail?